Study of noise in virtual distillation circuits for quantum error mitigation: Noise in virtual distillation circuits

 \subsection{Noisy mitigated expectation values}

-In this section we will provide the main results of this paper.
-For practical purposes we will limit ourselves to $M=2$.
-In this case the cyclic shift operator $S^{(2)}$ factorizes into a tensor product of $N$-SWAPs, and its controlled version factorizes into a product of $N$ CSWAP-gates.
-For the virtual distillation circuit, we assume that a single-qubit noise channel is applied after every gate to the qubits involved, see \figref{fig:noisy-vd-circuit}.
+In this section we provide the main results of this paper.
+We derive an expression for the noisy mitigated expectation value for even number of copies.
+For any number of copies $M$, the cyclic shift operator $S^{(M)}$ factorizes into a tensor product of $MN/2$ number of SWAPs, and its controlled version factorizes into a product of $MN/2$ CSWAP-gates.
+For the virtual distillation circuit, we assume that a single-qubit noise channel is applied after each gate to the qubits involved, see \mbox{\figref{fig:vd}}.
+For even number of copies $M$, only one swap per subsystem is required, as for example shown for the case of $M=4$ in \mbox{\figref[b]{fig:vd}}.
+As a consequence, for the case of even number of copies we find the following analytical expression for the mitigated expectation value: